 Federal Sex Offender Registry: Provided by the Department of Justice, the Federal Sex Offender Registry is a free public records repository of information sent in from state law enforcement agencies.15 It is slightly better than the state database because members of the public may search by name, which can be further broken down by zip code.

-How To Track Down Greenville County Court Records
+How To Look Up Greenville County Court Records

 Once there, the best way to find Greenville County court records is by using the court record search tool offered by the 13th Judicial Circuit Court.
 As noted previously, the Greenville County Clerk of Court maintains records primarily for felony cases that occur at the Greenville General Sessions court.